How To Stage Your Home for Sale

 Welcome Home Checklist

-With me by your side, you'll know that your home has mass appeal and that it's welcoming, steering clear of "offensive" or "personalized" colors on the walls and furniture.
+I'll make sure your home has mass appeal and that it's inviting, staying away from "offensive" or "too-bright" colors on the walls and furniture.
 And if none of your belongings are there, you can try temporary furnishings.
-The goal is for your home to look homey as opposed to bare and uninhabited.
+You want your home to look inviting as opposed to vacated.

 Setting the Stage

-In the short time that your house will be on the market, we want to engage the buyer's senses.
-Brightening up each room is of major importance, so we'll do things like open curtains and create light where needed to show off your property.
-Together we'll enhance the air of the house with enjoyable music to listen to while guests tour your home and assure a delightful fragrance flows throughout your house.
-We'll incorporate cozy-looking bedspreads, and place pillows on your couch and bedding.
-We want buyers to feel like your current house has the potential to be.
+At every showing, we want to engage the buyer's senses.
+Dark rooms can really dampen a buyer's spirits, so we'll do things like draw back curtains and reduce shadows where needed to welcome the buyer.
+Together we'll enhance the air of the house with enjoyable music to listen to while guests tour your home and assure a delightful aroma circulates from every room.
+We'll make use of cozy-looking throws, and pillows on your love seat and bedding.
+We want buyers to feel like your current home has the potential to be.